How To Use And Configure WordPress Widgets – Part 3

 (Making Links Widget active)

-The Links widget offers a number of configurable options, including the ability to specify what information to show about your links and how many links you want to display on the sidebar navigation area …
+The widget offers a number of configurable options, including the ability to specify what information to show about your links and how many links you want to display on the sidebar navigation area …

-WordPress Links Widget Settings
+Links Widget Settings

 (WordPress Links Widget Settings)

-You can add as many separate ‘Link Widgets’ to the sidebar as you want.
+You can add as many separate ‘Link Widgets’ to the sidebar navigation area as you want.
 As you will see in a moment, this lets you create and display specific lists of links on your site …

-Add Multiple Links Widgets To Your Sidebar
+Add Multiple WordPress Links Widgets To Your Sidebar Navigation Section

-(Add Multiple Links Widgets To The Sidebar Area)
+(Add Multiple WordPress Links Widgets To Your Sidebar)

 You can sort links by Link title, Link rating, Link ID, or display links in Random order …